pymc-devs/pymc/GOVERNANCE.md

-In practice, this translates in participating from private team discussions (i.e. in Slack or live meetings) but not being able to vote Steering Council members or having commit rights on GitHub.
+In practice, this translates in participating from private team discussions (i.e. in Slack or live meetings) but not being able to vote Steering Council members nor having commit rights on GitHub.

 The Recurrent Contributor position will often be an intermediate step for people in becoming Core Contributors once their contributions are frequent enough and during a sustained period of time.
-But it is also an important role by itself for people who want to be part of the project but don't have the time or don't want the responsibilities that come with being a Core Contributors.
+But it is also an important role by itself for people who want to be part of the project but don't have the time or don't want the responsibilities that come with being a Core Contributor.

 ### Recurring Contributor membership
 Recurring Contributors can nominate any Contributor to participate in the